VERACRUZ; COFFEE, TOBACCO, AND VANILLA

 Overnight…at HOME!!!

-NOT INCLUDED: admissions to attractions or museums (other than the ones clearly described as included in the above paragraph), tips to waiters at any meal.
-Tips for maids at hotels.
-Gratuities to tour guide are not included.
-We strongly recommend setting aside a minimum of $6-8 dollars per person, per day, for your tour guide.
-Your guide is a professional in his field and he will always be on call to take care of you in every aspect you indicate him.
+NOT INCLUDED: admissions to attractions or museums (other than the ones clearly described as included in the above paragraph), Tips to waiters at any meal (we recommend a minimum of $1.50 USD or 25 mexican pesos per meal, per person).
+Gratuities to the tour guide are not included.
+We strongly recommend setting aside a minimum of $8-10 dollars per person, per day, for your tour guide.
 Gratuities to bus driver are not included either.
+Recommended minimum tip for maids of $2 USD per room, or 35 mexican pesos.

-NOTE: The cost of the Mexican Immigration Permit to travel into Mexico (charged by Mexican authorities and obtainable at the air or land port of entry), beyond the 20 mile allowed distance, is about $38 USD, and it is not included in the tour price!
+NOTE: The cost of the Mexican Immigration Permit to travel into Mexico (charged by Mexican authorities and obtainable at the air or land ports of entry), beyond the 20-mile allowed distance, is about $42 USD, and it is not included in the tour price!
+Tour participants must get this permit prior to the tour departure date.